 The London Psychology Program is designed for psychology majors, although it is open to all students who have completed General Psychology (PSY 2012) with a C- or better, and who have a strong interest in psychology.
 The dates for the 2015 Program are June 4 to July 30, 2015 (8-weeks, 56 nights).

 To help make this Program more accessible to students with limited financial resources, FSU's Department of Psychology, in collaboration with FSU's International Programs, established a new scholarship fund in 2014.
 Awards go to students that meet criteria for both academic achievement and financial need.
 Awards are up to $2000 for use toward the FSU London Psychology Summer Program.
 More than one scholarship may be awarded for each summer.

 Students take two 4000-level courses that are not offered in Tallahassee.
-Both courses count as psychology electives for the major and minor.
-Both are numbered PSY 4930r, Special Topics in Psychology (3 credit hours each).
+Both courses count as psychology electives for the psychology major or minor.
+Both are numbered PSY 4930r (Special Topics in Psychology, 3 credit hours each).
 Prerequisite: Successful completion (C- or better) of General Psychology (PSY 2012).
-To add to this unique experience, some guest lectures will be given by prominent, internationally-known researchers.

 FEES, DEADLINES, FINANCIAL AID & MORE: